lnvglr/character-diversion/character-diversion.md

 1. (come up with positive "why")

-###Analogue Discourse

-keywords:

-- control of discourse amounts to control of how the world is perceived
-  - social theory often studies discourse as a window into power
-- Michel Foucault
-- discourse
-  - generating knowledge
-  - 'will to truth' (Foucault, 1971, p.10f) is the major system of exclusion that forges discourse and which 'tends to exert a sort of pressure and something like a power of constraint on other discourses', (1970, cited in Shapiro 1984, p.
-113-4).
-    - Foucault, The Order of Discours (1971, p.11)

 1. Enabling people to have this discourse by having an
    1. overview
    2. interactivity

+## A Platform for Typographic Discourse (The What)

+There are a number of conference formats and forums that that provide a platform for typographic discourse.

+1. Platform

 ### Digital Discourse

 Jeff Atwood is co-founder of Stack Overflow and Discourse.
-In a blogpost on civilized discourse on the internet he contemplates on some of the issues of current forum software.
+In a blogpost on civilized discourse on the internet he contemplates on some of the issues and design decisions of current forum software.

 > »At Stack Exchange, one of the tricky things we learned about Q&A is that if your goal is to have an excellent signal to noise ratio, **you *must* suppress discussion.** Stack Exchange only supports the absolute minimum amount of discussion necessary to produce great questions and great answers.
 That's why answers get constantly re-ordered by votes, that's why comments have limited formatting and length and only a few display, and so forth.« (Atwood, 2013)

-## A Platform for Typographic Discourse (The What)

-There are a number of conference formats and forums that that provide a platform for typographic discourse.

-1. Platform

 ### Concept